I have been putting this off for MONTHS.

 I covered an old cork board with burlap and added a few rivets for decoration, but you could use a notebook or bristol board – the important part is to post your vision board, in whatever the format. j

 I categorized my images by their importance; for instance – I don’t rank my marriage high enough on my priority list, so I put it at the top of my vision board as a reminder to work on that.

-Hubby saw the images and assumed I wanted more sex – I guess most men would – but really what the images say to me is; I want to be the fun, spontaneous, sexy girl in photo 1, I want him to love me so much that he has to be near or touching me all the time like in image 2 and I want the closeness, affection, protection and intimacy of photo 3.
+Hubby saw the images and assumed I wanted more sex – I guess most men would – but really what the images say to me is; I want to be the fun, spontaneous, sexy girl in photo 1 who would probably fit nicely into a watch my gf sex video, I want him to love me so much that he has to be near or touching me all the time like in image 2 and I want the closeness, affection, protection and intimacy of photo 3.

 Friendship is something that I’ve been TERRIBLE at.
 I have done nothing in the past 10 years to build, grow, cultivate or even maintain my friendships – and it’s something that’s important to me, so I’ve put it on my vision board as a reminder.

 The other upper corner of my board is for my relationship with my girls.
 I want to be the fun-loving Mom that they want to spend time with.
 I want to do things with them and teach them that they are strong and beautiful and can flow against the current.
 I want to instill in them the confidence to be whatever they want, and to be proud of their individuality…. and yes, I want them to be confident enough to go out on Hallowe’en as the bowl of spaghetti to my Chef Boyardee. lol